 Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!

 Depart U.S. on an overnight flight to Santiago, Chile.
-Check in to the fine, centrally located Renaissance Santiago Hotel (or similar), and have the morning to relax.
+Check in to your hotel, centrally located, and have the morning to relax.
 The Andes form an inspiring backdrop to your afternoon guided overview of this vibrant city.
 Explore the Plaza de Armas, the main square, and nearby Presidential Palace, enjoying wonderful views from the many hills that dot the city.
 In the early evening gather for an informal reception and a drink at the hotel.

 Meal Day 2: L